wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/roles/wazuh-agent.rst

 ..
 Copyright (C) 2015–2022 Wazuh, Inc.

 .. meta::
-   :description: Learn how to use a preconfigured role to install and configure the Wazuh Agent on different hosts.
+   :description: Learn how to use a preconfigured role to install and configure the Wazuh Agent on different hosts in this section of the Wazuh documentation.

 Wazuh Agent
 -----------